 Ask yourself questions like, Do you really NEED 500 stitches?
 Do you mostly quilt?
 What about buttonholes?
 Can you do it the old fashioned way or do you want to push a button and have the machine sew for you?
 How heavy-duty do you need it to be?
 Do you plan to machine quilt? (if so you’ll want a machine with a large throat).
 Narrowing down your needs will significantly help you pick which machine is right for you.

 Step Three: Test Drive the Machine First

 Tell the salesperson at the shop what you want then sit and sew at the machines.
 Give them a try, see how they feel.
 Check the stitches.
 Try lots of machines.
 Many dealers offer more than one brand so you can compare.

 Step Four: Take a New Owner Class

 After you buy the machine TAKE THE NEW OWNER CLASS.
 Even if you think you’re an expert you’ll learn something.

-Just for reference sake, I sew on a Husqvarna Viking Designer One, and a HandiQuilter Sweet 16, and…. that Hello Kitty Machine from last Christmas…. yes it’s been a good machine for my daughter, it’s a Janome after all.
+I’ve sewn on a Husqvarna Viking Designer One, and a HandiQuilter Sweet 16, a BERNINA 710, a BERNINA 770 QEE and a Hello Kitty Machine… yes it’s been a good machine for my daughter, it’s a Janome after all.

 If you liked this post, you may also enjoy my 10 Best Sewing Tips Post.